 Are Subscription Boxes a Good Deal?

 There are so many subscription boxes out there that it’s impossible to say if they are always a good deal.
-You have to look at a specific box – its contents, rules, and cost – and decide for yourself whether it’s a good value.
+You have to look at a specific box – contents, rules, cost – and decide for yourself whether it’s a good value.

 Here are some things to consider as you make that decision: